turcuciprian/Scroll-To-Top-One/readme.txt

 = How do I use the plugin? =

-After installation, go to The Social Icons One page in the bottom left of your admin panel and configure what shows in your posts:
+After installation, go to The Scroll to top One page in the bottom left of your admin panel and configure what shows in your posts:
-* Check the social icons that show
-* Select the style of the social icons that show
+* Button style
+* Size
+* Padding
+* background color
+* Upload your own image for the up graphic

 == Screenshots ==